Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-u7ud0qmbM6U.md

 ### Transcript

-> um every time the game was loaded five mark three disappears from every building type yeah that's i thought we're we're aware of that issue and i'm pretty sure there's like a few more uh that we need to fix at some point
+> every time the game was loaded five mark three disappears from every building type yeah that's i thought we're we're aware of that issue and i'm pretty sure there's like a few more, that we need to fix at some point